zkotti/fun-in-lockdown/guide.md

 * A walk in Sygrou Park
 * Walk alongside Illissos river in Kallithea
 * Explore Plaka alleys and reach Anafiotika
+* Walk around the National Garden in the city centre
+* Go on a mountain hike in Mount Ymittos

 ---